Orysse/MonsterEnergyDrink/README.md

 - Strong bitterness, can be hard to finish

-Why **A** ?: The original one, the taste is really what you would like for an unflavored energy drink, it feels really boosting.
+Why **A** ?: The original one !
+The taste is really what you would like for an unflavored energy drink, it feels really boosting.

 </details>